 - Saturday Morning Breakfast Cereal, "A Bug's Life": The Metamorphosis read backwards could be a kids' movie about a bug that turns into a real boy in the end.

 - SCP-085, hand-drawn "Cassy", an animate and intelligent 2D drawing of a young woman.
 When her canvas was photographed with a camera that produced a picture showing the subject doing what they most desired at that moment, the picture showed Cassy doing the same thing she'd been doing on the canvas, but as a 3D human.

-- Played with very dark humor in The Grim Adventures Of Billy And Mandy.
-When Pinocchio and the old guy are stuck in the whale, Billy is also eaten.
-The Old Guy, thrilled to have a human companion, begins to act as if Billy were his real son.
-Pinocchio, out of jealousy, decides that the only way to become a real boy, is to eat Billy, and get his soul.
+- Played with very dark humor in The Grim Adventures of Billy & Mandy.
+When Pinocchio and Gepetto are stuck in the whale, Billy is also eaten.
+Gepetto, thrilled to have a human companion, begins to act as if Billy were his real son.
+Pinocchio, out of jealousy, decides that the only way to become a real boy is to eat Billy (again) and get his soul.
 Hilarity Ensues.

 - During The Simpsons' episode "Krusty Gets Kancelled", his rival show is hosted by a ventriloquist and his puppet Gabbo.
 When their show collapses, we see a newspaper subheading reading "Gabbo to have 'Real Boy' operation".

-- Invoked and deconstructed on Big Guy And Rusty The Boy Robot.
-While a race of alien machines are trying to become organic creature, supposedly to replace their long dead creators, Rusty can't understand why anyone wouldn't want to be a robot.
+- Invoked and deconstructed on Big Guy and Rusty the Boy Robot.
+While a race of alien machines are trying to become organic creatures, supposedly to replace their long-dead creators, Rusty can't understand why anyone wouldn't want to be a robot.

 - BMO from Adventure Time has often expressed this wish.

 - In The SpongeBob SquarePants Movie, when unfreezing Mr. Krabs, King Neptune accidentally turns him into a human boy.
 Turns out he accidentally set his trident to "Real Boy" instead of "Unfreeze".